 ENVIRONMENTAL MATTERS.
 Under various federal, state and local laws, ordinances and regulations, an owner or operator of real property may become liable for the costs of removal or remediation of certain hazardous substances released on or in its property.
 Such laws often impose such liability without regard to whether the owner or operator knew of, or was responsible for, the release of such hazardous substances.
 If any such substances were found in or on any property invested in by the Partnership, the Partnership could be exposed to liability and be required to incur substantial remediation costs.
 The presence of such substances or the failure to undertake proper remediation may adversely affect the ability to finance, refinance or dispose of such property.
-The Partnership will generally require that properties in which the Partnership invests have been subject to a Phase I environmental audit, which involves record review, visual site assessment and personnel interviews, but does not involve invasive procedures such as soil sampling or ground water analysis.
-There can be no assurance, however, that these audits will reveal all potential liabilities or that future uses or conditions or changes in applicable environmental laws and regulations will not result in the creation of environmental liabilities with respect to a property.
+The Partnership will generally require that properties in which the Partnership invests have been subject to a Phase I environmental audit, which involves record review, visual site assessment and personnel interviews, but does not all potential liabilities or that future uses or conditions or changes in applicable environmental laws and regulations will not result in the creation of environmental liabilities with respect to a property.